 First Floor, 109 – 113 Royal Avenue, Belfast, BT1 1FF

 This is on the lower part of Royal Avenue, walking away from City Hall and after Castle Court, where it turns at the Bank of Ireland towards Belfast Central Library.
-Other groups in the building include Arts and Disability Forum, who have a gallery on the ground floor, Culture Night, Belfast Interface Project, Ulster Youth Orchestra and Belfast International Arts Festival.
+Other groups in the building include University of Atypical, who have a gallery on the ground floor, Culture Night, Belfast Interface Project, Ulster Youth Orchestra and Belfast International Arts Festival.
 The historic building, a former merchant bank, is currently covered in scaffolding and green netting for work on the stonework and the roof.

 The building has step free access from the street with an internal ramp from the street to an internal glass door with a buzzer (Number 4) at an accessible level.
 We can assist with the door or buzz someone in – the door does not open automatically.
 There is a lift from the internal foyer to the first floor and step free access to all facilities on the floor with a ramp alongside two steps to the Training Room which is used for meetings, events and training including Parade Training.